J-umpy/Setsuna/README.md

 # Setsuna
-**With over 700 lines of code, Setsuna is almost ready for a full release!**

 Setsuna is a general-purpose Discord Bot, and one of the few made in discord.py!
 She currently features 10 commands (not including settings), a Starboard (with pineapples), and various settings
 ## Feature List:
-- Lists audit log actions
-- Lists banned members
 - Starboard
 - Server invite command
 - Banning and kicking